 Focus Adolescent Services recommends the following boarding schools and residential programs for troubled and struggling teens.
 Please visit the websites or call the school or program directly for further information.

-Agape Youth Ranch Academy, nestled in the foothills of the Chiricahua Mountains in southeast Arizona, is a Christian residential academic program providing positive life-changing experiences for struggling and at-risk boys, ages 13-17.
+Agape Youth Ranch Academy, nestled in the foothills of the Chiricahua Mountains in southeast Arizona, is a Christian residential academic program providing positive life-changing experiences for struggling and at-risk boys and girls, ages 13-17.
 480-471-8253

 Biblical principles and values underlie the Ranch’s unique education, character-building, and animal-care program components.
 Each student participates in daily ranch chores and activities, and is assigned his/her own horse and dog to care for, work with, and befriend.
 Working with animals develops responsibility, respect, self-control, honesty, caring, courage to persevere through challenges, and accountability.The individualized self-paced academic program allows each student to move ahead only when he/she fully understands and masters the material.
 The goal is to bring the student up to or beyond their current academic level.
 At the Ranch Academy, teens learn new ways of learning, thinking, relating, and responding in a healthy, productive, and life-affirming manner.
 The Ranch Academy is currently offering substantial reduction in the monthly fee and waivers on many of the admission costs.
 Low-cost education loans and scholarships are also available.